 White Ports exhibit different sweetness levels, from the very sweet Lágrima to Doces, Meios Secos, Secos to Extra Secos.
 Its alcoholic content is between 19% and 22% vol. There is a special category entitled Leve Seco, which holds an alcoholic content of 16,5% and is very dry.

-- Dry White, White and Lágrima – these are the only Ports categorized by the sweetness: Dry, Medium Sweet and Sweet.
+- Dry White, White, and Lágrima – these are the only Ports categorized by sweetness: Dry, Medium Sweet, and Sweet.
 However, the wines never fully lose the sugar and, thus, it’s common to find dry wines that show some sweetness.
 These are young and fruity wines, spending an average of 4 years in wooden tanks.
-They develop fruity aromas and flavours, with oak wood notes.
-The Dry White is the driest Port wine, with a maximum of de 65 g/ litre of wine.
+They develop fruity aromas and flavors, with oak wood notes.
+The Dry White is the driest Port wine, with a maximum of de 65 g/liter of wine.
 The common White Port may go up to 130 g/litre and Lágrima may reach above 130 g/litre.

 - White Colheita – a White Port obtained from a single harvest.
-It ages in huge tanks acquiring a straw colour, with mature and elegant aromas and flavours, featuring fruity and wooden notes.
+It ages in huge tanks acquiring a straw color, with mature and elegant aromas and flavors, featuring fruity and wooden notes.

 Rose Port Wines

 Rose is the most recent innovation in the Port Wine Industry.
-Its release was controversial, with many people defending Rose Port is not a normal Port.
+Its release was controversial, with many people defending Rose Port as not a normal Port.
 But the difference quickly earned popularity.
 This wine is obtained from red grapes from the traditional Port Wine harvests.
-However, it’s rose tone was achieved through a gentle process of colour extraction.
-In others, the colour is obtained through a light maceration.
-After its production, the wine matures in stainless steel tanks, to hold its original freshness and avoid an intense oxidation.
-It features a beautiful rose colour with ruby nuances.
-A fruity, silky and soft taste, with a delicate texture.
-It’s versatile, fresh and gentle.
+However, its rose-tone was achieved through a gentle process of color extraction.
+In others, the color is obtained through a light maceration.
+After its production, the wine matures in stainless steel tanks, to hold its original freshness and avoid intense oxidation.
+It features a beautiful rose color with ruby nuances.
+A fruity, silky, and soft taste, with a delicate texture.
+It’s versatile, fresh, and gentle.
 It doesn’t age in the bottle and should be enjoyed fresh, between 6 and 7 degrees Celsius, in a tall glass with ice.
 An excellent appetizer or soft drink.